-This nervous system controls the nerves of the inner organs of the body on which humans have no conscious control.
-This includes the heartbeat, digestion, breathing (except conscious breathing) etc.
+This nervous system controls the nerves of the body's inner organs on which humans have no conscious control.
+This includes the heartbeat, digestion, breathing (except conscious breathing), etc.

-The nerves of the autonomic nervous system enervate the smooth involuntary muscles of the (internal organs) and glands and cause them to function and secrete their enzymes etc.
+The nerves of the autonomic nervous system innervate the smooth involuntary muscles of the (internal organs) and glands and cause them to function and secrete their enzymes.

-The Enteric nervous system is the third part of the autonomic nervous system.
-The enteric nervous system is a complex network of nerve fibers that innervate the organs within the abdomen like the gastrointestinal tract, pancreas, gall bladder etc. It contains nearly 100 million nerves.
+The enteric nervous system is the third part of the autonomic nervous system.
+The enteric nervous system is a complex network of nerve fibers that innervate the abdomen's organs like the gastrointestinal tract, pancreas, gall bladder, etc. It contains nearly 100 million nerves.

 The smallest worker in the nervous system is the neuron.
-For each of the chain of impulses there is one preganglionic neuron, or one before the cell body or ganglion, that is like a central controlling body for numerous neurons going out peripherally.
+There is one preganglionic neuron for each of the chain of impulses, or one before the cell body or ganglion, that is like a central controlling body for numerous neurons going out peripherally.

-In the somatic nervous system there is only one neuron between the central nervous system and the target organ while the autonomic nervous system uses two neurons.
+There is only one neuron between the central nervous system and the target organ in the somatic nervous system while the autonomic nervous system uses two neurons.